-- Australia's Commercial Code calls for joeys up to 400,000 - found in pouch to be killed by blunt force trauma to the head, typically done by smashing the young animal's head into a truck bumper. - One study found as many as 40% of kangaroos were "mis-shot" and wounded.
+- Australia's Commercial Code calls for joeys found in their mother's pouches to be killed by blunt force trauma to the head, typically done by smashing the young animal's head into a truck bumper. - One study found as many as 40% of kangaroos were "misshot" and wounded.
 There is no monitoring of the commercial slaughter. - Australia's animal welfare groups oppose the commercial kill.